Returning To Work After a Career Break

 - There are various coaching programmes that can help you build your confidence and offer useful training.
 For example, the Women Returners Professional Network’s coaching team of professional women, who all have returned to work after taking a career break, offer valuable support and advice.

-Good Luck and if you have any questions please feel free to get in touch on 0122465338 for an informal discussion or email at Katrin.Shearer@edenscott.com.
+Everyone at Eden Scott wishes you the best of luck and if you have any questions please feel free to get in touch on 0122465338 for an informal discussion or email at Katrin.Shearer@edenscott.com.